In Vitro Fertilization (IVF)

 in a tiny drop of fluid and then very gently introduced through

-a catheter into the womb,
+into the womb,

 often under ultrasound guidance.
 The transfer is followed